Amy, Knitty's editor, loves rabbits and has lived with several. Meet them here.

 Yes, this is a knitting magazine, but sometimes you need to take a moment, put down your needles and rub the bunny.

-This is the editor's bunny.
+This was Newton (left) (1993-2005).
 She was the most adorable, loving, softest rabbit on earth.
 She was litter trained, came when called and gave kisses.
+For hours.